Reversing quantum dynamics with near-optimal quantum and classical fidelity: Examples and applications

-\prlsection{Acknowledgments} We thank the following for support: The ONR (N00014-93-1-0116, H.B.), the NSF (PHY-9722614, H.B.), the ISI Foundation (Turin, Italy, H.B.), Elsag-Bailey (H.B.), the ITP at UC Santa Barbara (NSF PHY94-07194, H.B. and E.K.), the NSA (E.K.) and the DOE (W-7405-ENG-36, E.K.).
+\acknowledgments{ The authors thank the following for support: The ONR (N00014-93-1-0116, H.B.), the NSF (PHY-9722614, H.B.), the ISI Foundation (Turin, Italy, H.B.), Elsag-Bailey (H.B.), the ITP at UC Santa Barbara (NSF PHY94-07194, H.B. and E.K.), the NSA (E.K.) and the DOE (W-7405-ENG-36, E.K.).
+We thank Mohammad Alhejji for pointing out that the original Eq.~\eqref{eq13} did not account for the probabilities \(p_{l}\), and when these probabilities are included, the inequalities fail to hold.
+As a result, in the originally published version, Ref.~\cite{barnum}, Thm.~\ref{thm2} was established for entanglement fidelity but not for average entanglement fidelity. }